ozontech/pg_doorman/documentation/docs/tutorials/basic-usage.md

     Some database drivers use the extended query protocol for all commands, making them unsuitable for admin console access.
 In such cases, use the `psql` command-line client for administration.

 !!! warning "Security"
     Only the user specified by `admin_username` in the configuration file is allowed to log in to the admin console.
-    Make sure to use a strong password for this account in production environments.
+    If your `general.pg_hba` rules allow it, the admin console can also be accessed using the `trust` method (no password prompt), for example:

+    ```
+    # Allow only local admin to access the admin DB without a password
+    host  pgdoorman  admin  127.0.0.1/32  trust
+    ```

+    Use `trust` with extreme caution.
+Always restrict it by address and, where possible, require TLS via `hostssl`.
+In production, prefer password-based methods unless you fully understand the implications.

 ### Monitoring PgDoorman